powersync-ja/.github/profile/README.md

 [Local-first is a paradigm](https://www.powersync.com/blog/local-first-is-a-big-deal-especially-for-the-web) where your app code works directly with a client-side embedded database, which automatically syncs with a backend database in the background.
 It overlaps with the offline-first paradigm.

-PowerSync is designed to be backend database agnostic, and currently supports Postgres (stable), MongoDB (alpha), and MySQL (alpha).
+PowerSync is designed to be backend database agnostic, and currently supports Postgres (stable), MongoDB (beta), and MySQL (alpha).

-PowerSync is also designed to be client-side framework agnostic, and currently supports [Flutter](https://docs.powersync.com/client-sdk-references/flutter), [React Native & Expo](https://docs.powersync.com/client-sdk-references/react-native-and-expo), [web/JS](https://docs.powersync.com/client-sdk-references/js-web), [Kotlin Multiplatform](https://www.powersync.com/blog/build-local-first-kotlin-multiplatform-apps-with-powersync) (beta) and [Swift](https://docs.powersync.com/client-sdk-references/swift) (alpha)
+PowerSync is also designed to be client-side framework agnostic, and currently supports [Flutter](https://docs.powersync.com/client-sdk-references/flutter), [React Native & Expo](https://docs.powersync.com/client-sdk-references/react-native-and-expo), [web/JS](https://docs.powersync.com/client-sdk-references/js-web), [Kotlin Multiplatform](https://www.powersync.com/blog/build-local-first-kotlin-multiplatform-apps-with-powersync) (beta) and [Swift](https://docs.powersync.com/client-sdk-references/swift) (beta)

 Additional supported backend databases and client SDKs are [on our roadmap](https://roadmap.powersync.com/).